The Ink Spots: Films

 In 1941, the Ink Spots were featured in The Great American Broadcast starring John Payne and Alice Faye.
-In the film, the Ink Spots played Pullman porters who sang during their breaks.
-Later in the movie, the Ink Spots "make it big time" and sing live on the radio over a national broadcast.
-In the movie the group can be seen singing a short segment of "If I Didn't Care", "Alabamy Bound", and "I've Got a Bone to Pick with You".
-They also are featured in a scene with Faye and Payne providing background vocals on a ballad entitled "Where You Are".
+In the film, the Ink Spots play Pullman porters who sing during their breaks and ultimately "make it big time" and sing live on the radio during a national broadcast.
+The group sings a short segment of "If I Didn't Care", "Alabamy Bound", and "I've Got a Bone to Pick with You".
+They also provide background vocals to Faye and Payne on a ballad entitled "Where You Are".

-In 1942, the Ink Spots were featured in an Abbott and Costello film, Pardon My Sarong.
+The following year, the Ink Spots were featured in an Abbott and Costello film, Pardon My Sarong.
 In this film, the Ink Spots play singing waiters in a nightclub.
-The group can be seen singing the ballad "Do I Worry?" and the swing song "Shout Brother Shout".
+They sing the ballad "Do I Worry?" and the swing song "Shout Brother Shout".

 Line-up changes

 In 1943, Ink Spots baritone singer and guitarist Fuqua was drafted into the US Army.
 He chose his friend Bernie Mackey to be his temporary replacement until he returned to the group.
 After being with the group for two years, Mackey was replaced by Huey Long in March 1945.
 Long completed the role as a "fill in" until Fuqua finally returned in October 1945.

-Jones died in October 1944, after collapsing on stage at the Cafe Zanzibar in New York City, near the height of their popularity.
-Jones had been having cerebral hemorrhages for a year, and had fallen ill from it in June 1944.
-Jones was temporarily replaced by Cliff Givens who filled in for five months, from October 1944 to March 1945.
-Jones' permanent replacement was to be Bill Kenny's brother (and fraternal twin) Herb Kenny.
-Herb Kenny sang with the group from 1945 to 1951 when he went out for a career as a solo artist.
-The last bass singer for the Ink Spots was Adriel McDonald who was with the group from 1951 to 1954.
-McDonald was previously the Ink Spots' personal valet, a job given to him by Herb Kenny with whom he had sung in a group called "The Cabineers" in the early 1940s.
+Jones died in October 1944, after collapsing on stage at the Cafe Zanzibar in New York City, near the height of the Ink Spots' popularity.
+He had been having cerebral hemorrhages for a year and had fallen ill from the condition in June 1944.
+Jones was temporarily replaced by Cliff Givens, who filled in from October 1944 to March 1945, before a permanent replacement was found in Bill Kenny's brother (and fraternal twin) Herb Kenny.
+Herb Kenny sang with the group from 1945 to 1951, when he began a career as a solo artist.
+The last bass singer in the Ink Spots was Adriel McDonald, who was with the group from 1951 to 1954.
+McDonald was previously the Ink Spots' personal valet, a job given to him by Herb Kenny, with whom he had sung in a group called "The Cabineers" in the early 1940s.

-Due to personality clashes between Bill Kenny and Watson after Jones' death, Kenny decided he would rather carry on as the leader of the group and bought Watson's share of the group for $10,000, which in turn gave Kenny the power to kick Watson out of the group.
-Watson went on to form a group similar in style to the Ink Spots called the Brown Dots (which later became the Four Tunes).
-Watson's place was filled by Billy "Butterball" Bowen, who sang with the group from 1944 to 1952.
+Due to personality clashes between Bill Kenny and Watson after Jones' death, Kenny decided he would rather carry on as the leader of the group and bought Watson's share of the group for $10,000, which gave him the power to kick Watson out of the group.
+Watson went on to form a group similar in style to the Ink Spots called the Brown Dots (which later became the Four Tunes), and his place was filled by Billy "Butterball" Bowen, who sang with the Ink Spots from 1944 to 1952.